koii-network/docs/concepts/crowdai/cpu.md

 The "big GPU
 problem" in Machine Learning (ML) and Artificial Intelligence (AI) is the difficulty of meeting the escalating demand for GPU resources to support the training of deep learning models and large-scale AI Workloads.

-GPUs have become the preferred hardware for accelerating ML training due to their capacity for parallel processing and matrix operations, essential for neural network computations.
+GPUs have become the preferred hardware for accelerating ML training due to their capacity for parallel processing and matrix operations, which are essential for neural network computations.
 However, as ML and AI applications become more intricate and investment in this field rises significantly, the availability of GPUs becomes a major constraint.

 ## Can CPU's emulate GPU's